What is an Email Client? And Do I Really Need One?

 - Be wary of suspicious emails; these often have generic greetings, unexpected attachments, or come from unfamiliar senders urging you to click on a link.

-Email Clients and Spam Protection
+Email Client Programs and Spam Protection

 The best email clients have built-in spam filters that catch unwanted emails and store them in a separate folder away from your main inbox.